Big Sur: Location

 Big Sur is not an incorporated town but a region without formal boundaries in California's Central Coast region.
 The region is often confused with the small community of buildings and services 26 mi south of Carmel in the Big Sur River valley, sometimes referred to by locals as Big Sur Village, but officially known as Big Sur.
-Some visitors think Big Sur only refers to Pfeiffer Big Sur State Park, whose environmental setting is extremely different from the overall rocky coastal environment.

 Historical boundaries

 The various informal boundaries applied to the region have gradually expanded north and south over time.
-Esther Pfeiffer Ewoldson, who was born in 1904 and was a granddaughter of Big Sur pioneers Micheal and Barbara Pfeiffer, wrote that the region extended from the Little Sur River 23 miles south to Slates Hot Springs.
+Esther Pfeiffer Ewoldson, who was born in 1904 and was a granddaughter of Big Sur pioneers Michael and Barbara Pfeiffer, wrote that the region extended from the Little Sur River 23 miles south to Slates Hot Springs.
 Members of the Harlan Family, who homesteaded the Lucia region 9 miles south of Slates Hot Springs, said that Big Sur was "miles and miles to the north of us."
 Prior to the construction of Highway 1, residents on the south coast had little contact with residents to the north of them.

 Northern and southern boundaries

-Most current descriptions of the area refer to Malpaso Creek 4.5 miles south of the Carmel River as the northern border.
+Most descriptions of the area refer to Malpaso Creek 4.5 miles south of the Carmel River as the northern border.
 The southern border is generally accepted to be San Carpóforo Creek in San Luis Obispo County.

 Inland extent

 The vast majority of visitors only see Big Sur's dramatic coastline and consider the Big Sur region to include only the coastal flanks of the Santa Lucia Mountains, which at various points extend from 3 to 12 mi inland.

 Some residents place the eastern border at the boundaries of the vast inland areas comprising the Los Padres National Forest, Ventana Wilderness, and Silver Peak Wilderness, or the unpopulated regions all the way to the eastern foothills of the Santa Lucia Mountains.
 Author and local historian Jeff Norman considered Big Sur to extend inland to include the watersheds that drain into the Pacific Ocean.

-Author Lillian Ross wrote about life in Big Sur in several books.
-She and her husband Harry Dick Ross lived in southern Big Sur near Lime Creek beginning in 1939.
-Harry, a wood sculptor, worked at Hearst's estate in San Simeon as a tile-setter.
-She famously described Big Sur as "not a place at all but a state of mind."